The 2010 Senior Bowl is in the books, leaving in its wake a morphed landscape for a number of future NFL hopefuls.

 All in all, call it a breakout performance by Jeremy Williams, and one that he showed an ability to be a playmaker… an ability to run well on previously injured knees… and an ability to catch contested balls and run well-timed routes.

-There will still likely be a few question marks about Williams as a pro – like there are with just about anyone – as the NFL Draft is an inexact science.
+There will likely be a few question marks about Williams as a pro, like there are with just about anyone.
+The NFL Draft is an inexact science, as we all know.

-But in the end, on this day, Jeremy Williams can and should be considered the top offensive standout – and should move up a number of draft boards come April.
+In the end, Jeremy Williams can (and should) be considered the top offensive standout – and should move up a number of draft boards come April.